 Shinduk Kang explores the expressive qualities of abstract shapes and figures across a range of different mediums, including granite, silk fabrics, and lenticular lenses.

 2005 marked the artist’s first major museum survey, consisting of public scale installations, sculptures, drawings, and prints from 1980’s to 2005, at the Gwang-Ju Art Museum in Korea.
-She also travelled to the villages of Gonnesa in Sardinia, Italy for her ongoing ghost town project in 2006 and received the Star of Italian Solidarity Knighthood, from the Italian government.
+She also traveled to the villages of Gonnesa in Sardinia, Italy for her ongoing ghost town project in 2006 and received the Star of Italian Solidarity Knighthood, from the Italian government.
 Other solo presentations at museums include those held at the; Academy of Fine Arts, Sarajevo, Bosnia and Herzegovina(2005); Osaka Contemporary Art Center, Japan(2005); Rocca Paolina, Perugia, Italy(2007); Hangaram Art Museum, Seoul, Korea(2011); and the Cornell Art Museum at Old School Sq, Delray Beach, Florida, United States(2019).

 Her work is held in public collections at the; MMCA-National Museum of Modern and Contemporary Art, Korea; Gwang-Ju Art museum, Korea; Sculpture Garden, Yonsei University Severance Hospital, Seoul, Korea; NewYork-Presbyterian Brooklyn Methodist Hospital, United States.
 Shinduk Kang currently lives and maintains a studio in Seoul, Korea.